stanford-rc/globus.stanford.edu/accounts/globusid.md

 (typically something like "username@university.edu").

-If a person does not have an institutional login—or their institution is not recognized by Globus—then Globus also accepts three non-institutional
+If a person does not have an institutional login—or their institution is not recognized by Globus—then Globus allows people to log in using Google or ORCID.
-providers:

-* *Google*: If you have a Google account (either personally, or through your institution), you may use that.

-* *ORCID*: If you have an [ORCID](https://orcid.org), you may use that.

-* *United ID*: If you have a [United ID](https://unitedid.org), you may use that.

-If a person does not have a login with _any_ of the above providers, then as a last resort a person can create a _Globus ID_.
+If even Google and ORCID are not an option, then as a last resort a person can create a _Globus ID_.
 The Globus ID is an account (a username and password) that is only used with Globus services.